 - PhD, RMIT University

-- Grad Dip Ed, (Tertiary Teaching stream) University of Melbourne
+- Graduate Diploma of Education (Tertiary Teaching stream) University of Melbourne

 - Douglas, K.,Leshinsky, R. (2017).
 Ethical concerns for owners corporation managers who informally mediate in owners corporation disputes: The need for a community of practice In: Law in Context, 35, 118 - 138